commercetools/sphere-node-sdk/README.md

 - `Rest` - a low-level (callback-based) client to connect to the SPHERE.IO HTTP APIs
 - `*Sync` - a collection of utils to build update actions

-> This documentation is for `v1.x` and not valid for previous version - [0.8.x docs here](https://github.com/sphereio/sphere-node-sdk/blob/v0.8.1/README.md#table-of-contents).

 ## License
 Licensed under the [MIT license](LICENSE-MIT).